 If you work for a registered auditor which is authorised to offer adequate audit training you may be able to log time towards the UK Audit Qualification.
 You can log your audit experience within the Audit qualification tab in your online training file.

 Make sure that you record your audit experience throughout your ACA training and agree the number of days at each six-monthly review.
 The authorised individual will also need to enter their feedback in a timely manner.
-If you don’t claim your audit experience within six months of submitting your training records, you will lose it.
+If you don’t claim your audit experience within six months of the end date of your training agreement, you will lose it.